littlecanary/littlecanary.github.io/_posts/2018-09-11-lisbon-day-one.md

 ![Rossio](/assets/img/rossio.jpg "Rossio"){: .center-image .image-responsive} *Looking down towards Rossio from the viewing platform*

 - We stopped at Ginjinha Sem Rival for a taste of the local specialty with the fruit included.
-I was surprised to find I liked ginja much better than I expected, but I like cherries.
-D thought it was fine but didn't think he would want to drink it again.
+I liked ginja much better than I expected; it was actually less sweet than I thought it would be.
+D said it was all right but didn't think he would want to drink it again.

 - In Largo de Sāo Domingos, we stopped to visit the Memorial to the 1506 Jewish Massacre and discuss the Inquisition in Portugal and the history of the families who "converted" but secretly maintained their traditions.
 With that context in mind, we proceeded to the Church of Sāo Domingos, which was badly damaged by the earthquake, rebuilt, and then destroyed by a fire in 1959 and restored.
 I never would have thought to visit this church on my own, but this ended up being one of the most memorable experiences of our trip.
 I don't think photographs can convey the eerie power of just being inside that atmosphere, which I can only describe as a living ruin.
 The impression it made may have been even stronger because it was juxtaposed with our earlier visit to the well-preserved Church of Sāo Roque.